-Summary of pride and prejudice in 500 words
+Summary of Pride and Prejudice in 500 words

 Introduction

 Pride and Prejudice is a classical novel written by Jane Austen.
-The classical novel portrays the themes of social inferiority, big family burdens, the importance of wealth, and the consequences of prejudice.
+The novel portrays the themes of social inferiority, big family burdens, the importance of wealth, and the consequences of prejudice.

-Meanwhile, Mrs. Bennett intends to turn the attention of Collins towards Elizabeth, but Elizabeth refuses his marriage proposal.
+Meanwhile, Mrs. Bennet intends to turn the attention of Collins towards Elizabeth, but Elizabeth refuses his marriage proposal.
 During this time, Elizabeth meets the new guest, Wickham.
-There is a friendly and mutual discussion between both of them, and he informs her that Darcy has refused him of his inheritance.
+There is a friendly and mutual discussion between both of them, and he informs her that Darcy has refused him his inheritance.
 Elizabeth firms her prejudice when she sees Darcy persuading Mr. Bingley to leave for London.
 Meanwhile, Mr. Bingley leaves for London.
-Having seen this, Elizabeth’s hatred and dislike double, and she convinces herself that Darcy has broken the newly formed relationship between her sister and Mr. Bingley.
-However, Mr. Darcy recalls the pleasant moments of having arguments with Elizabeth.
+Having seen this, Elizabeth’s hatred and dislike double, and she convinces herself that Darcy has broken the newly formed relationship of her sister and Mr. Bingley.
+However, Mr. Darcy recollects the pleasant moments of having arguments with Elizabeth.
 Darcy feels blossoming love for Elizabeth because of her intelligence and vitality.

 Leave a Comment